 Prerequisites: SOC 101 and six hours of 300-400 level Sociology courses.
 Study in a special area of student interest, subject to departmental approval and supervision.
+This course is graded on a letter grade system.

-SOC 495 - Senior Research Project (3)
+SOC 495 - Advanced Senior Research Project (3)

-Prerequisites: SOC 101 and six hours of 300-400 level Sociology courses, and Permission of Department Chair.
+Prerequisites: SOC 301 and either SOC 332 or SOC 405, or permission of instructor.
 This course is an intensive study of a specific topic in Sociology.
 A substantive paper reflecting careful research and in-depth analysis of the topic is required.
 The student is responsible for maintaining a dialogue with the instructor and any other faculty in the department who may serve as additional reviewers.
 The student should be prepared to formally present the paper at the end of the semester.
 This course is recommended for those students who plan to pursue graduate work.
-Offered in the spring semester.

-Spanish\ (SPA)
+Spanish (SPA)